John Kenneth Muir: Works of fiction

 Muir's first novel, published in 2003, was a licensed Space: 1999 continuation titled The Forsaken.
 He followed this with The Whispering Sea in 2014.
 His other fiction includes the Space: 1999 short stories "Futility" and "The Touch of Venus", as well as Farscape short stories for Official Farscape Magazine.

 The House Between

 In 2006, Muir wrote and directed a science fiction web series titled The House Between.
-The first episode, "Arrived", premiered at Fantasci V convention in Chesapeake, Virginia in July 2006.
-Twenty-one episodes were produced over three seasons.
-The second season premiere ("Returned") was nominated for a SyFy Genre Award in 2008 under the category "Best Web Production" but was narrowly beaten by Star Trek: Of Gods and Men.
-The third season was nominated for "Best Web Production" at Airlock Alpha.

 Muir has also written two novellas in the House Between series: Enter The House Between Book #1: Arrived and Enter The House Between Book #2: Settled, both published in 2022.

 Abnormal Fixation

 In 2024 Muir wrote, directed and starred in an independent web series called Abnormal Fixation, a mockumentary comedy-horror series about the hapless Elvis Bragg (Muir), a paranormal investigator seeking to win a contest against an organization called SKEPTI-COP by proving the existence of the Woodpyre Mill Phantom.

-Abnormal Fixation won awards including Best Web Series at Luminary International Film Fiesta, Palm Beach Shorts, and New York Movie Awards.
-The six-episode first season was released between January and March 2025.
-Nerd Alert News wrote that the production quality was "fabulous."
-Regarding the first episode, "The Contest", SciFiPulse commented that Muir "has written a warm-hearted and engaging opener.
-The characters are established with wit and clarity.
-Additionally, Muir has deftly balanced the real stakes with the comedic tone."